motocru/GrammarGuru/README.txt

 -this server app uses bootstrap and JQuery

 !!
 IMPORTANT NOTES !!
--This application currently uses MongoDB and only supports 3 users.
+-This application currently uses MongoDB V2.2.33 and is not commpatible with later versions of MongoDB.
+Game only supports 3 users and new users cannot be added to the game.
  -As per the professor request, new users are unable to be created and sign-ins are only done through one of three possible users
 	1. email: bilbo@mordor.org , password:123123123
 	2. email: frodo@mordor.org , password: 234234234